From rock climbing to spa treatments, kayaking to relaxing in hammocks, the list is almost never-ending for the best things to do in Ao Nang.

 You can hear the trucks driving up and down the street all day, loudspeakers announcing “Muay Thai, Friday night!”

-You can pick up tickets to watch the Muay thai in Ao Nang from most hotels and any of the tour agencies.
+You can pick up tickets to watch Muay Thai in Ao Nang from most hotels and any of the tour agencies.
+Or even better, take a 90-minute Muay Thai lesson with a professional fighter.

 7) Get A Thai Massage